Going through a medical abortion alone

 I didn't feel pregnant (morning sickness etc.) and I definitely didn't want to wait any longer to have the procedure done.
-I also felt more in control of the situation having a medical abortion. (i.e. no operation).
+I also felt more in control of the situation having a medical abortion (i.e. no operation).

 I attended Marie Stopes, and cannot speak highly enough of the service I received there.
 Every member of staff from the receptionist through to the doctors were so friendly, welcoming, non-judgemental and professional.
 They made me feel so much better.

 They make sure to give you all the information and check with you that you are sure of your decision.
-However, if you want someone to empathise with you, or emotionally help you with your decision..that's not their job.
+However, if you want someone to empathise with you, or emotionally help you with your decision... that's not their job.
 There is a counselling service for that.

-I felt as if I was undergoing a medical procedure and that's how I felt they saw it as well..that worked well for me personally.
+I felt as if I was undergoing a medical procedure and that's how I felt they saw it as well... that worked well for me personally.

 My partner was on the other side of the world with work.
 I honestly didn't feel comfortable telling family or friends, partly for fear of judgement and partly because I always prefer to be alone when I'm sick.
 I don't like people fussing over me; I wanted to do it myself.

 I went for my first appointment for the first tablet at 9:30 am and felt nothing all day.
-I returned for my second appointment at 4pm and inserted the pills into my gums for 1/2 hour, and then swallowed them with water.
+I returned for my second appointment at 4 pm and inserted the pills into my gums for ½ hour, and then swallowed them with water.

 However, I took Nurofen and had a hot water bottle, and was able to manage.
 I went to the toilet a few times and began to see traces of blood.
-At 4 hours, I went to the toilet and felt a gush.
-At this point, blood was dripping consistantly out of me, much quicker than a period, as well as some medium sized blood clots.
+After 4 hours, I went to the toilet and felt a gush.
+At this point, blood was dripping constantly out of me, much quicker than a period, as well as some medium-sized blood clots.
 They felt strange to pass.

 I then, after 20 minutes or so, felt something more substantial slide out and almost involuntarily gave a little push.
 I heard the inevitable "plop".
 I couldn't bring myself to look down, but I knew what it was.
 I passed a few more clots.

 To be honest, I passed only a small amount of blood and clots, and they were all when I was sitting on the toilet, not into a pad.
-I continued to bleed, but the bad cramps su bsided after passing the pregnancy.
+I continued to bleed, but the bad cramps subsided after passing the pregnancy.
 I slept well that night.

 Emotionally, I feel slightly numb, as if it hasn't happened.
-I felt supported by my partner, who called me every 30 mins throughout the day and evening, however I know I'll cry when I see him tomorrow.
-I don't think I'd recommend doing it alone unless it's unavoidable, however I just wanted to say that I survived it.... in case somebody is reading this and knows they'll have to go through it alone.
+I felt supported by my partner, who called me every 30 mins throughout the day and evening, however, I know I'll cry when I see him tomorrow.
+I don't think I'd recommend doing it alone unless it's unavoidable, however, I just wanted to say that I survived it... in case somebody is reading this and knows they'll have to go through it alone.